Middlesex County NJ

 Home MenuBicycle Safety

-In order to prevent and reduce the number of injuries and deaths related to bicycle accidents, wearing a bicycle helmet is not only a necessity but also a law in the State of New Jersey.
+In order to prevent and reduce the number of injuries and deaths related to bicycle accidents, wearing a bicycle helmet is not only a necessity, but also a law in the State of New Jersey.
 Head injury is the most serious type of bicycle injury and can lead to permanent damage or death.
 Bicycle helmets have been proven to help prevent this type of injury; it is essential to wear a helmet at all times to protect yourself.

 Middlesex County Bicycle Rodeos